6M2Y/Group3-Project/README.md

 ### Wiki Project
 ## Description
 Collaborative wiki platform allows users to create, edit, and collaborate on content directly in the browser.
-The following features are included:
+About the project:
+As students, we often focus so much on our academics, deadlines, and future goals that we forget one key factor that shapes our success: our health.
+Whether it’s mental, physical, or emotional, maintaining a healthy lifestyle is not just about staying in shape or avoiding illness—it's about ensuring that we are in the best possible condition to thrive in all aspects of our lives.

+This is a space where you can take charge of your well-being.
+Here, we share tips on managing stress, staying active during exam week, eating well on a budget, and practicing self-care amidst the pressures of student life.
+It's a place for open conversations about mental health, fitness routines, nutritious meals, and everything in between.
+Most importantly, it's a space where we support one another—because your well-being directly impacts your success.

+As students, we're constantly evolving.
+What works for one person might not work for another, and that's why we're all here—to learn from each other.
+Whether you're looking for new ways to cope with exam stress, need a quick healthy recipe, or want advice on how to get better sleep, this wiki is here to guide you through it.The following features are included:
 - Create, edit, and delete posts.
 - Versioning support for posts.
 - Easy linking between pages and content navigation